 “Well, if you stay, you have a really bright future.”

-I work a few more months.
-Then I meet with my boss and tell him it’s time.
+So I work a few more months before I meet with my boss and tell him it’s finally time.

-Reducing what I spent and earning more money meant my savings rate shot up.
-The first year I saved 15%, then 30%, then 45%.
+By reducing what I spent and earning more money it caused my savings to skyrocket.
+The first year I was able to save 15%, then 30%, and then 45%.
 It topped out around 55%.

-The funny thing about money is you always feel like you need more.
-I was still scared to walk away when I did.
+Because the funny thing about money is you always feel like you need more.
+I was scared to walk away from it.
 But I was more scared of finding myself at the end of my life having never done what I really wanted to do.